jmk/jslove/README.md

 JSLove is a JavaScript port of the [LÖVE](https://love2d.org) game engine.

-Combining LÖVE with JavaScript sets the stage for some interesting possibilities:
+Combining LÖVE with JavaScript sets the stage for some interesting possibilities in the future:

 * A more direct path for deploying LÖVE games on the web.
 Currently, the [LÖVE WebPlayer project](https://github.com/ghoulsblade/love-webplayer) must convert Lua code into JavaScript.